shirish93/shirish93.github.io/_posts/2024-02-16-innovation-trap.md

 * **Measuring ROI:** Quantifying the return on investment (ROI) of innovation can be tricky.
 It's not always about immediate profits, but rather building long-term value and adaptability.
 * **Market Shifts:** Aligning with current needs is important, but unforeseen market shifts might render your plan irrelevant.
 Stay agile and prepared to adapt.

-Despite these limitations, embracing political savvy and strategic alignment offers significant potential gains:
+Despite these limitations, embracing political savvy and alignment offers significant potential gains:

 ### Benefits of Alignment

 * **Upsides:** Increased competitiveness, effective resource allocation, improved stakeholder trust, and better decision-making are just a few benefits of alignment.
 * **Applicability:** Alignment isn't a one-size-fits-all solution.
 It's a flexible framework that can be adapted to different needs and situations.
-For example, in disruptive scenarios, alignment might focus on understanding the new landscape and adapting existing business models.
+For example, in disruptive scenarios, alignment might focus on understanding the new environment and adapting existing business models.
 * **Tools for Evaluation:** To judge when alignment is useful, consider:
     * Maturity of the technology: Is it established or emerging?
     * Industry dynamics: Is the industry stable or prone to rapid change?